Quick Sweet Bread Dough |No First Proof|

 PREPARE YEAST SPONGE

-- Add a pinch of sugar or honey, active dry yeast and a tablespoon of flour.
+- Add a pinch of honey, instant yeast, and a tablespoon of flour.

 - Wait until the mixture is foamy on the surface.